British South American Airways: History

-On 30 January 1948 Avro Tudor Star Tiger with a crew of six and 25 passengers bound for Bermuda disappeared over the Atlantic Ocean.
+On 30 January 1948, Avro Tudor Star Tiger, with a crew of six and 25 passengers bound for Bermuda, disappeared over the Atlantic Ocean.
 The remaining Tudors were grounded while an investigation was undertaken.
-In February the chief executive, Don Bennett was dismissed by the board.
-In March the Tudor aircraft were allowed to fly initially as freighters but not to carry passengers.
-In the financial year April 1947 to March 1948 the Corporation made a loss of £421,481.
-On 18 August the Tudor returned to passenger service with a new service to Kingston, Jamaica.
-In December the Tudors replaced the Avro Lancastrian on routes to Havana, Cuba and the west coast of South America.
-From September 1948 the airline based Avro Tudors at Wunstorf to support the Berlin Airlift mainly by each carrying 2,300 gallons of petrol or 2,100 gallons of fuel oil, by April 1949 the airline had five aircraft operating the Air Lift.
-By December 1948 the airline had transported over 1,000,000 gallons of petrol into Berlin from Wunstorf in over 700 flights using mostly Tudor V tankers each fitted with five tanks.
+In February the chief executive, Don Bennett, was dismissed by the board.
+In March the Tudor aircraft were again allowed to fly, initially only as freighters.
+In the financial year April 1947 – March 1948, the Corporation made a loss of £421,481.
+The Tudor returned to passenger service on 18 August, with a new service to Kingston, Jamaica.
+In December the Tudors replaced the Avro Lancastrian on routes to Havana, Cuba, and to the west coast of South America.
+From September 1948 the airline based Avro Tudors at Wunstorf to support the Berlin Airlift, mainly by each carrying 2,300 gallons of petrol or 2,100 gallons of fuel oil; by April 1949 the airline had five aircraft operating the Airlift.
+By December 1948 the airline had transported over 1,000,000 gallons of petrol into Berlin from Wunstorf in over 700 flights, using mostly Tudor V tankers, each fitted with five tanks.

-In January 1949 the airline acquired Bahamas Airways.
-With British West Indian Airways it would be used as a feeder airline for BSAA services in the Caribbean.
-On 17 January in a repeat of Star Tiger incident the Tudor Star Ariel disappeared over the Atlantic on a flight from Bermuda.
+The airline acquired Bahamas Airways in January 1949; along with British West Indian Airways, it was to be used as a feeder airline for BSAA services in the Caribbean.
+On 17 January, in a repeat of the Star Tiger incident, the Tudor Star Ariel disappeared over the Atlantic on a flight from Bermuda.
 It had seven crew and 13 passengers.
-The Tudors were withdrawn from service by the airline pending investigation.
-By March 1949 with the loss of the Star Ariel unexplained, the permanent grounding of the Tudor IVs for passenger flying, and the lack of other long-range aircraft, the government proposed amalgamating the airline with BOAC.
+Pending investigation, the Tudors were withdrawn from service by the airline.
+By March 1949, with the loss of the Star Ariel unexplained, the permanent grounding of the Tudor IVs for passenger flying, and the lack of other long-range aircraft, the government proposed amalgamating the airline with BOAC.
 BSAA passengers to Bermuda were already being carried by BOAC aircraft via New York.
-The airline did have Saunders-Roe Princess flying-boats on order but they would not be delivered until 1951 and the transfer of Canadair North Star which were on order for BOAC was considered.
-On 15 March the Minister of Civil Aviation announced that BSAA and BOAC would be amalgamated.
+The airline did have Saunders-Roe Princess flying-boats on order, but they would not be delivered until 1951, and the transfer of Canadair North Star which were on order for BOAC was considered.
+On 15 March, the Minister of Civil Aviation announced that BSAA and BOAC would be amalgamated.

-On the passing of the Air Corporations Act 1949, British South American Airways Corporation became the South American Division of BOAC, the change became effective from 1 January 1950.
+On the passing of the Air Corporations Act 1949, British South American Airways Corporation became the South American Division of BOAC; the change became effective from 1 January 1950.